 The following guidance is derived from research into community schools and integrated student supports, as well as lessons learned from the field.
 Effective implementation of an integrated student supports strategy requires attention to several factors:

 Make sure that integrated student supports are deeply connected to the other community school pillars and to the school’s core instructional program.
 The administration of integrated student supports should be overseen by a well-prepared resource coordinator (or community school director) who works closely with a team comprised of students, parents, teachers, school staff, and representatives from community partner organizations.
-The provision of integrated student supports service should be managed collaboratively, rather than by any one individual at a school site.
+The provision of integrated student supports should be managed collaboratively, rather than by any one individual at a school site.

 Find ways to connect providing integrated student supports with improving teaching and learning conditions schoolwide, including a positive climate in which students feel safe and cared for.
 Make attention to integrated student supports an essential element of teaching and learning, as they equip children to take full advantage of high-quality instruction by removing nonacademic barriers to learning.
 Including integrated student supports in school improvement plans can help them become more fully realized.